-In a statutory short form power of attorney, the language conferring general authority with respect to "retirement benefit transactions," must be construed to mean that the principal authorizes the agent:
+In a statutory short form power of attorney, the language conferring general authority with respect to "retirement benefit transactions," must be construed to mean that the principal authorizes the [agent]attorney-in-fact:

 1. To contribute to, withdraw from and deposit funds in any type of retirement benefit or plan (including, but not limited to, any tax qualified or non-qualified pension, profit sharing, stock bonus, employee savings and retirement plan, deferred compensation plan, individual retirement account, or any public pension fund or retirement system); 2.
-To make investment directions, to select and change payment options, to designate a beneficiary or beneficiaries, provided, however, that the agent may not designate herself or himself as a beneficiary unless the agent is a spouse, child, grandchild, parent, brother or sister of the principal or unless the short form power of attorney permits the agent to designate himself or herself, and to exercise any other election for the principal with regard to any retirement benefit or plan in which the principal has an interest; 3.
-To make rollover contributions from any retirement benefit or plan to other retirement benefits or plans;
+To make investment directions, to select and change payment options, to designate a beneficiary or beneficiaries, provided, however, that the [agent]attorney-in-fact may not designate herself or himself as a beneficiary unless the [agent]attorney-in-fact is a spouse, child, grandchild, parent, brother or sister of the principal or unless the short form power of attorney permits the [agent]attorney-in-fact to designate himself or herself, and to exercise any other election for the principal with regard to any retirement benefit or plan in which the principal has an interest; 3.
+To make rollover contributions from any retirement benefit or plan to other retirement benefits or plans; 4.
+To prepare, execute and deliver any application, agreement, trust agreement, authorization, check or other instrument or document which may be required under the terms of any retirement benefit or plan in which the principal has an interest or by the administrator thereof, or which the [agent]attorney-in-fact deems useful for the accomplishment of any of the purposes enumerated in this section; 5.
+To represent the principal in any matter or thing relating to any interest that the principal has or may become entitled to under any retirement benefit or plan;

-4. To prepare, execute and deliver any application, agreement, trust agreement, authorization, check or other instrument or document which may be required under the terms of any retirement benefit or plan in which the principal has an interest or by the administrator thereof, or which the agent deems useful for the accomplishment of any of the purposes enumerated in this section; 5.
-To represent the principal in any matter or thing relating to any interest that the principal has or may become entitled to under any retirement benefit or plan; 6.
-To prosecute, defend, submit to arbitration, settle, and propose or accept a compromise with respect to any claim existing in favor of, or against, the principal based upon or involving any retirement benefit or plan and to intervene in any action or proceeding relating thereto; 7.
-To hire, discharge, and compensate any attorney, accountant, expert witness or other assistant or assistants when the agent deems such action to be desirable for the proper execution by the agent of the powers described in this section or for the keeping of required records thereof; and 8.
+6. To prosecute, defend, submit to arbitration, settle, and propose or accept a compromise with respect to any claim existing in favor of, or against, the principal based upon or involving any retirement benefit or plan and to intervene in any action or proceeding relating thereto; 7.
+To hire, discharge, and compensate any attorney, accountant, expert witness or other assistant or assistants when the [agent]attorney-in-fact deems such action to be desirable for the proper execution by the [agent]attorney-in-fact of the powers described in this section or for the keeping of required records thereof; and 8.
 In general, and in addition to all the specific acts in this section enumerated, to do any other act or acts, which the principal can do through an agent, with respect to any retirement benefit or plan maintained by the principal or in which the principal has an interest or may thereafter have an interest.